 - Save your corks in a jar on the window ledge.
-They can be used as a stamp when painting.
-If you don't feel like stamping, take the corks to your local Girl Guides or Body Shop for recycling.
-Search RecyclingNearYou.com.au to find a drop-off location in your area.
+They can be used as a stamp when painting, or you could even make your own cork noticeboard by gluing them to a plank or corflute!

 - Clear plastic lids can be placed under oil jars in the cupboard or aerosols in the bathroom to prevent oil or rust marks on your shelves.

 - Make your own gift wrap!
 Wrap your presents in the comic pages from your local Sunday newspaper, magazines or comics.
 Kids (and even adults) love it!